brooklynrail/brooklynrail-platform/content/events/2023/12/the-entanglement-how-art-and-philosophy-make-us-what-we-are.md

 ---
 title: "The Entanglement: How Art and Philosophy Make Us What We Are"
 deck: Featuring Alva Noë and Jonathan T.D.
 Neil
-summary: Writer and philosopher Alva Noë joins Rail contributor Jonathan T.D.
+summary: "Writer and philosopher Alva Noë joins Rail contributor Jonathan T.D.
-  Neil for a conversation at a special time of 12pm EST. We conclude with a poetry reading.
+  Neil for a conversation at a special time of 12pm EST. "
 people:
   - person: alva-noe
   - person: jonathan-t-d-neil